 Bayeux Discovery Walks offers walking tours of Bayeux in English starting from the tourist office every day at 9.30 am.
 They also offer walks at 5.00 pm from April through September.
 The cost is 15€ per person for a 2-hour tour.

-What to see in Bayeux
+What to do in Bayeux

 Memorial Museum of the Battle of Normandy

-On the outskirts of the town, you will find the Memorial Museum of the Battle of Normandy that documents everything related to the Normandy Invasion or D-Day.
+On the outskirts of the town, you will find the Memorial Museum of the Battle of Normandy which documents everything related to the Normandy Invasion or D-Day.
 Canadian, British and American soldiers arrived on the nearby beaches and fought in horrific conditions against the German occupiers and Bayeux was the first town to be liberated.